NSkelsey/aaalm/README.md

 Note that this package uses the `raw_packet` event to analyze __every packet__ contained in a pcap or observed on the monitored interface.
 If you are using a cluster to monitor gigabit loads __do not use__ this package __in realtime__.
-Execution against __hundreds of megabytes__ of traffic produces meaningful output in less than half a minute.
+Execution against __hundreds of megabytes__ of traffic produces meaningful output in __less than thirty seconds__.

-If you are monitoring traffic in tens or hundreds gigabits per second, but do not already know your network's layout, you may have __other problems__.
+If you are monitoring traffic in tens or hundreds gigabits per second but do not already know your network's layout, you may have __other problems__.

 ### Techniques Used